MattKevan/ao-design-process/_articles/ao-design-principles.md

 date: 2021-11-04T10:33:01.000+00:00
 author: ''
 title: UX Design principles
-description: 'So we can deliver for our customers brilliantly, the UX team has a set of design principles that are baked into everything we create '
+description: 'Our design principles are baked into everything we create. '
-image: "/images/6.jpg"
+image: "/images/principles.jpg"
 cover: "/images/principles.jpg"
 order:
 categories:
-- _categories/standards-of-practice.md
+- _categories/what-we-believe.md

 ---
 These 6 principles are baked into every step of our process and ensure we consider the right things when we create a new experience for our customers.